 - For additional information, see NC State Antivirus Resources.

-We strongly recommend that you use your NC State Google Suite account for office applications and data storage as much as possible.
+We strongly recommend that you use your NC State Google Workspace account for office applications and data storage as much as possible.

 Refer to Accessing Data Securely While Working Remotely [Google Doc] for additional information.

 Refer to the Mobile Security at NC State website to secure your Android, iOS/iPadOS, macOS, and Windows 10 devices.

 Business and student data